The whole is greater than the sum of its parts.

 Complex solutions also require that the System Team do the following:

-- Determine and help maintain decisions and policies for appropriate branching models
+- Determine and help maintain decisions and policies for appropriate trunk and branching models

 End-to-End and Solution Performance Testing

-- Create new automated test scenarios
+- Create newly automated test scenarios

 - Organize test cases designed by individual teams into ordered suites

 - Perform manual testing and run automated tests for new Features